Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

-{\it Average and typical spin correlations.} Next, we study average and typical spin correlations to characterize the RS nature of this disordered phase.
+{\it Average and typical spin correlations.} Next, we study the average and typical spin correlations to characterize this disordered phase.
 We analyze the average spin correlation in two ways.
 First, we consider the $L_y$-dependence, which has been used in the study of the $J-Q$ model~\cite{liu2018}.
-We calculate the average absolute spin correlations that are defined for the largest-distance sites on the middle $L_y \times L_y$ subsystem, as shown in the inset of Fig.~\ref{fig:cor}(a).
+We calculate the average absolute spin correlations that are defined for the largest-distance sites on the middle $L_y \times L_y$ subsystem, as illustrated in the inset of Fig.~\ref{fig:cor}(a).
 The log-log plot of the average spin correlation versus $L_y$ shows a power-law decay $C_{s}(L_y) \propto L_{y}^{-\alpha}$ with the exponent $\alpha \simeq 2$.
-This exponent also agrees with that found in the RS state of the $J-Q$ model~\cite{liu2018}.
+This exponent agrees with that found in the RS state of the $J-Q$ model~\cite{liu2018}.
 Secondly we study the average spin correlation decay along the $x$ direction.
 To reduce finite-size effects, we consider the large systems with $L_y = 8, 10$ and $L_x = 2 L_y$.
 We choose the reference site ${\bf S}_0$ on the left side of the middle $L_y \times L_y$ subsystem and study the spin correlation decay $\left [ \left | \left \langle {\bf S}_{0}\cdot {\bf S}_{r} \right \rangle \right | \right ]$ from the left to the right side, as shown in Fig.~\ref{fig:cor}(b).
-The average spin correlations shown here are very close, showing small finite-size effects and the consistent power-law decay $C_{s}(r) \propto r^{-2}$ (see Supplemental Material for the smaller-size data and the consistent results for the weaker randomness strength~\cite{suppl}).
-The good $r^{-2}$ power-law decay of average spin correlation indicates a universal behavior found here and also for other 2d and 1d RS states~\cite{fisher1994, liu2018}.
+The average spin correlations shown here are very close, showing small finite-size effects and the consistent power-law decay $C_{s}(r) \propto r^{-2}$ (see SM for the smaller-size data and the consistent results for the weaker randomness strength, as well as the preliminary results of the dimer-dimer correlations~\cite{suppl}).

 We further investigate the probability distribution of the absolute spin correlations defined for the largest-distance sites in the middle $L_y \times L_y$ subsystem, denoted as $|C_{ij}|$.
-The probability $P(|C_{ij}|)$ versus $\ln |C_{ij}|$ on different sizes becomes broader with growing $L_y$ (see Supplemental Material~\cite{suppl}), which agrees with the decrease of $C_{s}(L_y)$ .
+The probability $P(|C_{ij}|)$ versus $\ln |C_{ij}|$ on different sizes becomes broader with growing $L_y$~\cite{suppl}, which agrees with the decrease of $C_{s}(L_y)$ .
 To eliminate the finite-size effects in the analysis, we define a new scaling variable $x = \ln ( |C_{ij}| L^{2}_{y})$ and plot $P(x)$ versus $x$ in Fig.~\ref{fig:cor}(c-d).
 Any distribution $P(x)$ with data collapse for different $L_y$ must lead to the power-law decay of the average spin correlation

 Thus, the good data collapse in Fig.~\ref{fig:cor}(c-d) further supports the power-law decay of $C_{s}(L_y)$ found in Fig.~\ref{fig:cor}(a).